Carne Asada Nachos

 Ingredients

-• Carne asada – The best steak for nachos is a flavorful marinated and dry-rubbed carne asada.
-Make some yourself using skirt steak or flank steak, or use restaurant leftovers to make this recipe super easy!
+• Carne asada – The best steak for nachos is a flavorful marinated and dry-rubbed carne asada, which is typically made with skirt steak or flank steak.
+You can easily make this yourself (we have a delicious carne asada recipe on our site) with about 4 to 6 hours of marinating time and 10 minutes on the grill.
+Or, use restaurant leftovers to make this super easy!

-• Tortilla chips – Thick, sturdy corn tortilla chips work best for these loaded steak nachos!
+• Tortilla chips – Thick, sturdy corn tortilla chips work best for these loaded steak nachos since there are so many toppings!
 We love the Mi Nina brand chips here in New England.

-• Cheese – We recommend a classic Mexican blend cheese, but you can also use pepper jack or Monterey jack.
+• Cheese – We recommend Mexican blend cheese for classic nacho flavor, but you can also use pepper jack or Monterey jack if that’s what’s in your fridge.

 How To Make Steak Nachos

-1. Prep carne asada.
-If making carne asada from scratch, grill the steak and slice into small strips.
+1. Prep the carne asada.
+If you’re making carne asada from scratch, make sure to marinate it ahead of time (it needs about 4 to 6 hours).
+Grill the steak and slice it into small, bite-size strips.

-2. Assemble.
+2. Assemble the nachos.
 Spread the tortilla chips out into a single layer on a sheet pan, making sure they overlap slightly so there’s no gaps.
+Sheet pan nachos are our favorite because it means every tortilla chip gets plenty of toppings!
 Top generously with cheese, carne asada, pico de gallo, and jalapeno slices.

 3. Bake at 350 degrees F for 8 to 10 minutes, until the cheese is melted and the toppings are warm.